Open Data Hub logo

 Specifying exact package versions to enhance the stability of your notebook server over time is recommended.
 New package versions can introduce undesirable or unexpected changes in your environment’s behavior.
 To install multiple packages at the same time, place each package on a separate line.

-4. Install the packages in requirements.txt to your server using a notebook cell.
+4. Install the packages in requirements.txt to your server by using a notebook cell.

 1. Create a new cell in your notebook and enter the following command: